 Other than obesity, there are other reasons that life insurance companies do care about your height weight matrix.
 It may, in theory, demonstrate to them that you lead a healthier lifestyle.
 It may be in part because there really is no way for insurers to know with any certainty if you do actually go to the gym each week or not.

-There are of course numerous other reasons that insurers may want to know about your height weight - this is called the BMI.
-BMI stands for Body Mass Index and it is a method.
+There are of course numerous other reasons that insurers may want to know about your height weight - which is often referred to as BMI.
+BMI stands for Body Mass Index and it is a method of calculating the body height weight relationship.
 This index is an calculation if you are considered overweight.
-The Body Mass Index has all sorts of issues with mostly because it is a crude tool.
+The Body Mass Index has all sorts of issues with it -mostly because it is a crude tool.
 However it is the tool that almost all the insurance companies use.

 A Typical Height Weight Chart for Life Insurance Purposes

 On top of height and weight charts, life insurance companies will also measure you in other ways.
 They will often measure your stomach and chest with a tape measure.
 What exactly this information is used for is open to some debate.